From Ritual Image to Generative Structure

 Introduction - The Image as System

-For much of art history, the image has been understood as an object: a representation, a surface, a discrete entity carrying meaning.
-It has been interpreted through style, iconography, authorship, and context.
-Yet across cultures, particularly within vernacular and Indigenous traditions, the image has long operated differently.
-It has functioned not as an isolated object, but as a system—a structured field of relations through which meaning is produced, transmitted, and transformed.
+Yet across cultures - particularly within vernacular and Indigenous traditions - the image has long operated differently.
+It has functioned not as an isolated object, but as a system: a structured field of relations through which meaning is produced, transmitted, and transformed.

 Narrative Systems proposes a shift in perspective:

-the image is not a thing—it is a structure.
+The image is not a thing - it is a structure.

 I. Ritual Systems - The Image Before the Artist